Kerwood/linuxblog-xyz/src/posts/kubernetes-google-workload-identity-federation/README.md

 date: 2025-11-11 20:21:43
 author: Patrick Kerwood
 excerpt: |
-  In this blog post, I’ll show how to set up Workload Identity Federation between Kubernetes and Google Cloud Platform.
+  In this blog post, I’ll show how to set up Workload Identity Federation between a non-GKE Kubernetes cluster and Google Cloud Platform.
   This setup allows an application running in Kubernetes to use its Kubernetes service account to impersonate a Google service account and access cloud resources.
 type: post
 blog: true
 tags: [kubernetes, google, oidc]